SlimJallouli/b_u585_iota02_iot_reference/provision_emqx.md

  ![alt text](assets/pki_generate_cert.png)

-This command uses **MbedTLS** and **PKCS#11** running on the host microcontroller to create a self signed certificate from the device’s key pair.
+This command uses **MbedTLS** and **PKCS#11** running on the host microcontroller to create a self-signed certificate from the device’s key pair.
 The certificate is stored in internal Flash via the **LFS** and **PKCS#11** stack.
 Upon success, the certificate will be printed in PEM format to the terminal.

-You do not need to save the certificate
+The certificate will be printed to the terminal upon success and stored automatically on the device.

 ## 6. Download the server root CA certificate